Apple Dam Campsite (km174)-Puketi rec area (km199)

 I sat down to enjoy a long lunch at the end of this final river section, as it was a long climb back up to a ridge after.
 Just as a I was packing up, another hiker appeared going the opposite direction.
 I was so shocked to see another person on the trail after not seeing anybody for 3 days.
 This guy had a huge travel backpack (not backpacking pack), a day pack on his chest, and was wearing jeans.
 He even tried to keep his shoes dry while crossing the river.
 I told him to not even bother, depending on which way he was going.
 He said he was bound for Cape Reinga (section hiking) and I wished him luck.
 He’s going to have a very hard time in the forests the way that he is outfitted.
 He couldn’t even name the campsite he was heading for, which I guessed was where I stayed last night.
 I’m continually surprised by the level of unpreparedness given these very difficult trails.

 Just as I was trying to make sense of this guy, another hiker popped out of the forest, apparently a SOBO TA hiker.
 This was the guy I had been just behind the past 3 days, Lost Kiwi Mike (though he never gets lost).
 I should explain here that native New Zealanders are called kiwis, not to be confused with the kiwi bird, fruit, money, burger…. pretty much anything from NZ that also gets called a kiwi.
 Kiwi thru-hikers are like celebrities because they are so rare.
 Knowing such a treasure and starved for companionship, I immediately latched onto him.
 He seemed happy for the company too, having also been alone the past two days.
 Somehow I had leapfrogged him yesterday, as he stopped earlier than me and was stealth camping.
 Finally I had someone to ask all the questions about native flora and fauna that were burning a hole in my mind.
 And being a dairy manager from the North Island, Mike knows a lot about NZ’s primary industry: farming.
-I’ve learned everything I ever wanted to know about cattle and different practices of farming in New Zealand.
+I learned everything I ever wanted to know about cattle and different practices of farming in New Zealand from Mike.

 We got to the Puketi Rec area by 4 pm and found a lovely grass field in the sun to pitch our tents.
 This campground has very nice toilets, a cold shower, and a hut, but it has to be booked ahead of time and is $18.
 It is run by DOC (dept of conservation).
 There were mostly car campers here and oddly, a large rooster, making the rounds, begging for food and crowing to annoy people.
 BTW, in NZ, chickens are called “chooks”.
 I couldn’t help myself from catching him because, well, you all know I love harassing domestic fowl.
 And a big rooster is a prize, indeed.
 He was a sweet guy in-hand, even though he pretended to be tough.
 He did exert his revenge on me the next morning by crowing next to my tent.
 I think DOC pays him to rouse the campers early, so they move out in a timely matter.